Members can use this page to post upcoming events, articles, etc.

 Daniel Kahneman won the 2002 Nobel Prize in Economics for his work in behavioral economics (the science of how people make decisions).
 His work (and that of many others of course) formed the foundation for what is now known as Nudging.
 He was the first non-economist to ever win the Nobel for economics, for bringing 40 years of research from the behavioral, social, and cognitive sciences to prove how people really make decisions.
 This research has now been systemized in a set of findings that can be used by training professionals to change the behavior of those they train or coach.

 Nudging is based on understanding our unconscious biases and using this knowledge (and well-designed nudges) to change behavior.
 You will find the science of nudging explained in many contemporary books including, Nudge: Improving Decisions about Health, Wealth, and Happiness by Thaler and Sunstein; SWITCH: How to Change Things When Change is Hard by Chip and Dan Heath; and Predictably Irrational: The Hidden Forces that Shape Our Decisions by Dan Ariely.
-See the reference section for more on these and other suggested readings.
+Watch for an upcoming blog where I provide a brief description of five books or other sources of information about nudging (articles, brief videos, or MOOCS).

 3. Scalable (Nudges can be easily scaled up if they are effective) – Nudges are ideally designed to be tested with small groups, validated, and then scaled up for larger enterprise-wide initiatives.

-If you think that Nudging might be of use to you or your organization, explore the references in the following section.
-You will be joining thousands of other forward-thinking, empirically minded, and action-oriented talent developers.
+If you think that Nudging might be of use to you or your organization, consider the upcoming one day ATD Sacramento workshop or watch for and read the upcoming blogs.
+You will be joining a host of other forward-thinking, empirically minded, and action-oriented talent developers.

 For additional posts: